 Rik Crutzen is a psychologist (M.Sc.) and e-communication specialist by background (M.A.) and obtained his Ph.D. within the field of health promotion.
 He is based at the Department of Health Promotion, which is part of CAPHRI School for Public Health and Primary Care, Maastricht University, The Netherlands.
 The overarching theme of his work is how technological innovations can be used to greatest effect in the field of health promotion to increase the public health impact of these innovations.
 An up to date overview of his publications can be found at www.crutzen.net.

-Martin Hagger is John Curtin Distinguished Professor and Professor of Psychology in the School of Psychology and Speech Pathology at Curtin University.
-His research interests lie in the fields of health psychology and behavioural medicine with a particular interest in the social psychological influences on health behavior.
-Specifically, his research applies social psychological and motivational theories to predict, explain, and change the preventive behaviours (e.g., physical activity, healthy eating, alcohol reduction, smoking cessation, medication adherence) associated with reduced risk from chronic health conditions.
+Martin Hagger is Professor of Health Psychology, Psychological Sciences, University of California, Merced, USA and Finland Distinguished Professor (FiDiPro), Faculty of Sport and Health Sciences, University of Jyväskylä, Finland.
+His research interests lie in the fields of health psychology and behavioral medicine with a particular interest in the social psychological influences on health behavior.
+Specifically, his research applies social psychological and motivational theories to predict, explain, and change the preventive behaviors (e.g., physical activity, healthy eating, alcohol reduction, smoking cessation, medication adherence) associated with reduced risk from chronic health conditions.
 He is involved in both basic and applied forms of research.
-His basic, formative research adopts mixed methods to develop theory and understand the social psychological processes that underpin the self-regulation of behaviour.
-His applied research involves the translation of basic research into practice and using social psychological theory to inform interventions to promote health behaviour.
+His basic, formative research adopts mixed methods to develop theory and understand the social psychological processes that underpin the self-regulation of behavior.
+His applied research involves the translation of basic research into practice and using social psychological theory to inform interventions to promote health behavior.

 Ad A. Kaptein (1949), professor of Medical Psychology, Leiden University Medical Centre, Leiden, the Netherlands.